Tarsolan/portfolio/README.md

 This repository is a place to show off pieces of work that I am particularly proud of.
 Most of these pieces were created as part of school projects, or simply because I wanted to try something all on my own.

-## Portfolio Page

-My first official webpage.
-I put this online using a combination of AWS Route 53, AWS ACM, an EC2 instance, an S3 bucket, and AWS Amplify.
-This site is an excellent showcase of my ability to learn and implement cloud-based features using AWS, as well as my skills with React development.

-## Guild Page

-I had fun with this one.
-This was my attempt at building a full MERN stack website.
-The front end is built with React, and the back end creates and uses a REST API with Node and Express, taking advantage of both MongoDB and PostgreSQL databases, with the ability for members and clients to log in seperately.
-Next phase of this will be adding proper security authentication to the logins!
-Eventually will properly put this online.

 ## Flower Shop

 The final sprint project for Semester 2 of the Software Development program.
 We had to create a storefront in the form of a React App.
 This was my first time implementing any sort of log in/log out authentication.